Dreaming of a horse: power that waits for partnership

 Ask yourself: “Is there something wild and untouched in my nature — something I have never fully allowed myself?
 Do I treat it as a threat or as a resource?”

 Astrological note: A wild horse evokes Uranus or Pluto in the 1st house, or the Moon in Sagittarius.
-Sagittarius and Aries with strong untamed vitality often see exactly this image.
+Sagittarians and Aries with strong untamed vitality often see exactly this image.
 If transiting Uranus is now activating your Ascendant — the meeting with your own wildness is part of the transformation.

-Your Healer speaks here, in the presence of acute pain — the part that sees something vital and strong in suffering.
+Your Healer speaks here, in the presence of acute pain: the part that sees something vital and strong in suffering.
 A wounded or dying horse signals depleted or traumatized life force.
 Not dead — suffering.
 That distinction matters: there is still time to help, still the possibility of healing.

 What wounded the horse?
 If you know within the dream, that is a direct indication of where the exhaustion comes from in waking life.
 If you don’t know, your unconscious says: something is draining your vitality, and you haven’t named it yet.
+Out of its element — not collapsed in the field, but suffering of a creature whose nature is movement appears in dreams of a wounded or stranded dolphin.

 This dream almost always calls for an honest conversation with yourself: what exactly is undermining your life force right now?
 What treats your nature like a pack animal rather than a partner?